This project took a several weeks, longer than I had thought but I am very happy with the results.

-So the first step was to cut it into 2 pieces before ripping it into pieces.
+So the first step was to cut it into 2 pieces outside before ripping it into more pieces inside.

 The back section was completely replaced and the side panels are a cover up job.

-All salvaged antique quarter inch dark stained oak panels painted in old white.
+All antique quarter inch dark stained oak panels painted in old white.